 The best thing about comfy trends is they are a great way that moms can fight the frump comfortably!

 You can look super in-style while being ultra comfortable when you take advantage of these trends!
 Simply search Pinterest for how to style these pieces and you’ll quickly clue in to how to rock them.

 How to be stylish AND Comfy At Home – Strategy #6: Get basics in cute styles

-So that's how I achieve the "put together" mom look without sacrificing my need for comfort and mobility, and without feeling “silly” and overdressed – what to wear at home suddenly got a lot easier!
+So that’s how I achieve the “put together” mom look without sacrificing my need for comfort and mobility, and without feeling “silly” and overdressed – what to wear at home suddenly got a lot easier!

 Can you avoid frumpy while prioritizing comfy?
 YES.

 Can you be a chic mom without compromising your ability to be a fun mom?
 YES.

 Can you get put together daily without feeling silly?
 YES.

 Remember to use these basic strategies to get dressed with “waterproof mascara” every day at home!